 - Scholarship Opportunities

-- Registration, Policy Information and Additional Resources - credit information, PAFA accreditation, and transcript requests
+- Registration, Policy Information and Additional Resources - information about academic credit, how to obtain a transcript

 - Additional Course Offerings - high school student enrollment in adult Continuing Education classes